josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/⚖️_Legal_State_Governance/⏳_governance_latency.md

 ---

-## ☔️ Reporting Friction, Burnout & Cognitive Exhaust
+## ☔️ Reporting Friction, Burnout, & Cognitive Exhaust
 Governance latency is amplified by population-level burnout among those most affected.

 Many individuals have prior experience of raising issues only to be ignored or passed between systems.
 Over time, this produces moral injury and cognitive exhaustion.
 The perceived cost of reporting exceeds the expected benefit.